Getting Around Town: Tips for Using Public Transportation When Traveling

 The Pros and Cons of Using Public Transportation

-Growing up in the USA, where good public transportation infrastructure only exists in large cities, I didn’t have many opportunities to take buses, subways, trains or other forms of public transport.
+Growing up in the United States, where good public transportation infrastructure only exists in large cities, I didn’t have many opportunities to take buses, subways, trains or other forms of public transport.
 Since it is a new experience, taking these forms of transportation nowadays is fun and novel to me.

 Public transportation is also a good way to travel with the locals and like the locals.
 You will have a more authentic experience of your destination than you will have if you book a car and driver.
 Lastly, public transportation is almost always much easier on the budget than either hiring a driver and car or renting a car for your trip.